 After three days I am still very much overwhelmed while writing this.
-The legacy of David Bowie is simply something too massive to write about in a simple blog post although I respect those who have taken their time to write several beautiful words out of it.
+The legacy of David Bowie is something too massive to write about in a single blog post although I respect those who have taken their time to write several beautiful words out of it.

-Due to Bowie’s several on-stage personas ranging from an enigmatic and androgynous rock star to a cold cocaine sniffing soul swinger, I saw him more as an actor than as a regular singer-songwriter.
-Bowie was not a man as much as he was a living phenomenon or a cultural movement.
+Due to Bowie’s several on-stage personas ranging from an enigmatic and androgynous rock star to a cold cocaine sniffing soul swinger, I saw them more as an artist than as a regular singer-songwriter.
+Bowie was not a man as much as they was a living phenomenon or a cultural movement.

 Naturally, behind all the quirky characters there was an ordinary human being like we all are.
-I believe it must have been an increasingly growing burden for him to live with his past image which can be partly heard on his later albums.
+I believe it must have been an increasingly growing burden for them to live with their past image which can be partly heard on their later albums.
 On Sunday the man, the phenomenon and much else were taken away from us.

 During these ten years I have voraciously explored and engulfed Bowie’s records and ultimately formed a loving bond in almost all of them.
 Never mind the self-titled first album and a couple of sketchy 80s snafus (Tonight and Never Let Me Down).
 As many of you agree, the strength of David Bowie was not to linger on with the same tone for too long.
 Whereas 70s Bowie is nearly all killer and no filler, the experimental Bowie from the 90s is the hardest one to embrace.

 If I were to name my favourite era of Bowie’s production it would definitely be the fabled Berlin Trilogy.
 While the Diamond Dogs might be the album that completely satisfies me musically, nothing will overthrow the memories built up while listening to Low and Heroes on those dark, dreary winter nights.